munt/munt/mt32emu_qt/README.txt

 ============

 mt32emu-qt can communicate with other MIDI applications using virtual MIDI ports which depends on the operating system.
-Currently, supported MIDI systems are: Windows Multimedia, CoreMIDI, ALSA MIDI sequencer, and ALSA & OSS4 raw MIDI ports.
+Currently, supported MIDI systems are: Windows Multimedia, CoreMIDI, ALSA MIDI sequencer, ALSA & OSS4 raw MIDI ports and JACK MIDI.
-In order to use this feature, the client MIDI applications need to setup correctly, as well as some more steps may be necessary on particular systems.
+In order to use this feature, the client MIDI applications need to be set up correctly, as well as some more steps may be necessary on particular systems.

-Because CoreMIDI, ALSA MIDI sequencer support virtual MIDI ports natively, these systems seem simplest to use.
+Because CoreMIDI and ALSA MIDI sequencer support virtual MIDI ports natively, these systems seem simplest to use.
 As mt32emu-qt starts, it creates a virtual MIDI port and listens for incoming connections.
 Contrary to that, Windows Multimedia requires the dedicated MIDI driver to be setup in the system and mt32emu-qt instead communicates with the driver as a proxy.
+With JACK MIDI, MIDI ports can also be created on the fly, albeit the user does this explicitly via the corresponding commands in "Tools" menu.
+Moreover, a whole synth instance can be wrapped into a single JACK client with one MIDI input port and a couple of output audio ports, so that MIDI and audio processing is performed without explicitly added latency.

 Some brief notes follow below related to each MIDI system.

 1) Windows Multimedia